TBragg88/Spa-Project/README.md

 -   **Contact Form:** Lets users reach out for more information.
 -   **Team Section:** Introduces the expert staff.
 -   **Custom Styles:** Enhanced with a custom CSS file.
+-   **Consistent Image Paths:** All image references use lowercase `images` for deployment compatibility.
+-   **Meta Tags:** Added for SEO, Open Graph, and Twitter sharing.
+-   **Unique IDs and Accessibility:** All IDs are unique, and ARIA labels are used where appropriate.

 ## File Structure